This post contains affiliate links.

 - Power Wheels Barbie Jeep Wrangler

 Those were 13 of our picks for great two-seater Power Wheels for twins.
 Other brands make ride-on toys as well if you'd like to explore further.
 An example of one would be this GMC Sierra, which is very realistic looking and is worth considering if your twins prefer a more “grown-up” looking ride-on toy.
-We've linked a video below that showcases the best ones:
+I've linked a video below that showcases the best ones: